Amir, President Of Colombia Hold Official Talks

-Bogota: The Amir HH sheikh Tamim bin Hamad Al Thani and President of the friendly Republic of Colombia HE Gustavo Petro held an official session of talks on Wednesday at the Casa de Narino Presidential Palace in the capital Bogota.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani and President of the friendly Republic of Colombia Gustavo Petro held an official session of talks on Wednesday at the Casa de Narino Presidential Palace in the capital Bogota.

 Meanwhile, HH the Amir extended his thanks to HE the President for the warm welcome, affirming his keenness to strengthen cooperation with Colombia across various fields.
 HH also expressed hope that the visit would enhance the exploration of bilateral cooperation opportunities, especially in investment.